DePaul University College of Law > About > Centers & Institutes > Schiller DuCanto & Fleck Family Law Center >

 Domestic Violence Legal Clinic’s Self-Representation Assistance Project

 Through a partnership with the Domestic Violence Legal Clinic (DVLC), DePaul law students volunteer at DVLC’s Self-Representation Assistance Project or SRAP to assist petitioners seeking Emergency Orders of Protection in Cook County's Domestic Violence Court.
-Nearly 90 students volunteered with SRAP in 2015.
-During that year, the program accepted 435 clients and filed 389 cases.
-Of the 389 filed cases, 327 or 84 percent received Emergency Orders of Protection.
+Nearly 60 students volunteered with SRAP in 2016.
+During that year, SRAP worked on 434 cases for clients seeking Emergency Orders of Protection and filed 408 cases.
+Of these 408 cases, 348 or 85% received Emergency Orders of Protection.

 “As someone who wants to work with children in the legal system, having this opportunity gave me a great amount of insight and perspective as to the challenges they are facing.
 It’s easy to look at numbers of how many children are in the system, but entirely different to see their faces and hear their voices.
 If criminal justice reform is going to take place in this country, we can’t ignore the most vulnerable people in the system.
 This project gave a real face and name for me to all of the children in the juvenile justice system.”

 The Child and Family Law Association (“CFLA”) offers DePaul law students a student-run organization to explore the field of child and family law.
 The CFLA achieves this by working with the DePaul family law center to host networking events, speaker panels, and utilize community and alumni connections for externship and clerkship opportunities.
 The CFLA also strives to keep law students abreast of the rapidly evolving legal field that is family law.